sujitdmello/kind-k3d-codespaces-template/README.md

-# Kind Dev Cluster on Codespaces Template
+# Kubernetes Dev Cluster on Codespaces Template

 > Setup a Kubernetes Developer Cluster using `kind` or `k3d` running in [GitHub Codespaces](https://github.com/features/codespaces)

 ![License](https://img.shields.io/badge/license-MIT-green.svg)

-> [GitHub Codespaces](https://github.com/features/codespaces) is currently in preview
+> [GitHub Codespaces](https://github.com/features/codespaces) is currently in `limited public beta`

 ## Overview

-This is a template that will setup a Kubernetes developer cluster using `Kind` and `GitHub Codespaces`
+This is a template that will setup a Kubernetes developer cluster using `Kind` or `K3d` in a `GitHub Codespace` or local `Dev Container`

+We use this for `inner-loop` Kubernetes development.
+Note that it is not appropriate for production use (but is a great `Developer Experience`)

+> This Codespace is tested with `zsh` and `oh-my-zsh` - it "should" work with bash ...

+## Create your repo

 Create your repo from this template and add your application code

+- Click the `Use this template` button
+- Enter your repo details

 ## Open with Codespaces

 - Click the `Code` button on your repo
 - Click `Open with Codespaces`
 - Click `New Codespace`
-- Choose the `4 core option`
+- Choose the `4 core` or `8 core` option

 ![Create Codespace](./images/OpenWithCodespaces.jpg)